-Grab your banjo, fiddle, ukelele or oud, or just listen to top folk musicians play theirs, at the 8th annual Brooklyn Folk Festival in April.
-Get tickets now before they sell out for this jam fest of performances, workshops, even an old-fashioned square dance and a jug band.
+Grab your banjo, fiddle, ukelele or oud, or just listen to top folk musicians play theirs, at the 9th annual Brooklyn Folk Festival next weekend, April 28-30, 2017.
+It’s three days with 40 bands and individual performers, plus workshops and even a banjo toss contest.

-The Brooklyn Folk Festival 2016 is April 8-10, with banjo and fiddle music, Hawaiian string, Middle Eastern, jazz and ragtime, and workshops that explore the history of down home folk music around the world.
+The Brooklyn Folk Festival 2017 features banjo and fiddle music, Hawaiian string, Middle Eastern, jazz and ragtime, and workshops that explore the history of down home folk music around the world.

-It’s happening at St. Ann & the Holy Trinity Church, 157 Montague St., between Clinton and Henry Streets, in Brooklyn Heights
+It’s all happening at St. Ann’s Church, 157 Montague St., between Clinton and Henry Streets, in Brooklyn Heights.

 Be inspired.
 Watch one or more of the music videos on the Brooklyn Folk Festival website.

 And bring the kids.
 Kids 5 and under are free.

 Find discount tickets to more concerts, plus walking tours, Broadway and Off-Broadway shows and more, via NYC on the Cheap ticket partner Goldstar.